joakimk/pipeline/README.md

 ## About

 This is a tool for viewing CI build status from multiple CI servers and projects.
-It is based on the internal tools we have been using at [barsoom](http://barsoom.se).
+It's a second iteration of our internal tools at [auctionet](http://dev.auctionet.com) and is in daily use.

 It can be deployed to heroku but there are no instructions yet.